 Help Center Article

-In addition to communicating about major service incidents via the System Status Page, we also post a Help Center article in Service Notifications which is easily accessible from within your Zendesk.
+In addition to communicating about major service incidents via the System Status Page, we also post a Help Center article in Service Notifications which is easily accessible from within your Zendesk account.
 To see service incident and maintenance notifications in Zendesk Support, click the Admin icon in the sidebar and then click Overview.
 Service Incidents are listed at the top of the page and ordered by date of occurrence, with the most recent at the top.

 We also tweet an acknowledgement of each major service incident from our @ZendeskOps Twitter account and provide status updates via tweet until the issue is resolved.
 If you tweet an incident report to us, we will direct message respond and point you to the latest status update.